SQL Server Performance Tuning

 Consider the following points when creating a useful index for your tables.

-Short Keys
+Short keys

 Be as narrow as possible as possible.
 Try to limit the index to as few columns.